gutsytechster/books-scraper/README.md

     - Book author
     - Book image URL
     - Book detail page URL
-- The data is kept in JSON format using the command above in [`books.json`](https://github.com/gutsytechster/books-scraper/blob/main/books.json) file.
+- The data has been kept in JSON format using the command above in [`books.json`](https://github.com/gutsytechster/books-scraper/blob/main/books.json) file.
 - The spider is deployed on zyte cloud and can be accessed via following URL - https://app.zyte.com/p/524436/